 “I have an existing radon system, so I don’t need to test.”

 As stated above, radon systems are not lifetime systems.
 Just like you wouldn’t expect an air conditioner to last your entire life, clean air appliances, such as radon systems, do not always last forever.
 There are many connections that can fail.
 House conditions, changes in weather, and everyday living can wear down components of a radon mitigation system.
 While qualified mitigators build these systems to last, things can always fail.
+If you just bought a home with an pre-existing radon system, visit our radon and real estate page to learn more about how to check if your system is working.

 “We had a test done when we moved in.”